simonecesano/Perforce-Service-Scripts/README.md

 How it works
 ------------

-the standard process starts with downloading a bash/perl/something script that typically downloads further files, and places them in the right place on the user's home directory.
+The standard process starts with downloading a bash/perl/something script that typically downloads further files, and places them in the right place on the user's home directory.

 It works because executable can sit in the user's home directory, as long as -bash_profile is updated, or because